 Naturally, his bike shop, Central District Cyclery, carries three different brands of fat tire bikes and all kinds of accessories, in addition to road and mountain bikes.
 The bikes range in price, with recreational users typically shopping the lower-priced bikes and serious racers purchasing custom-ordered aluminum frame bikes that run upwards of $5,000.

 If you’re ready to try fat tire biking, you don’t need $5,000!
-Two good, inexpensive local places for beginners are Indian Trails Golf Course and Cannonsburg ski resort.
+Two good, inexpensive local places for beginners are Indian Trails Golf Course and Cannonsburg.
 Both rent fat tire bikes and groom trails during the winter months.

 These are just a few ways to embrace winter.
 Find more ways to experience West Michigan's great outdoors with this listing of outdoor recreation events and activities.